hirokazutei/artiefact-mobile/src/components/organism/Map/README.md

 #### Visual

-A line displaying the path that you have taken as well as pins scattered through the path displaying the artifacts that you have found along the way.
+A line displaying the path that you have taken as well as pins scattered through the path displaying the artiefacts that you have found along the way.

 #### Implementation